playfulprogramming/playfulprogramming/content/blog/understanding-the-dom/index.md

 The browser, knowing what CSS to look for, is able to see the `<ul>` with the correct ID and know to mark its children with the correct metadata that matches the selector with the relevant CSS.

-This tree relationship also enables CSS selectors such as the [general sibling selector (`~`)](https://developer.mozilla.org/en-US/docs/Web/CSS/General_sibling_combinator) or the [adjacent sibling selector (`+`)](https://developer.mozilla.org/en-US/docs/Web/CSS/Adjacent_sibling_combinator) to find siblings to a given selector.
+This tree relationship also enables CSS selectors such as the [general sibling selector (`~`)](https://developer.mozilla.org/en-US/docs/Web/CSS/General_sibling_combinator) or the [adjacent sibling selector (`+`)](https://developer.mozilla.org/en-US/docs/Web/CSS/Adjacent_sibling_combinator) of find siblings to a given selector.

 ![A showcase of the above selectors and how they always look forward, never behind](css_selectors_demo.svg)

 > Interestingly, one of the questions that I've often heard asked concerns a "parent selector".
-The idea behind the question is that the [direct child selector (`>`)](https://developer.mozilla.org/en-US/docs/Web/CSS/Child_combinator) exists, so why not have the ability to mark any parent of `.classname` selectors?
+The idea behind the question is that the [direct child selector (`>`)](https://developer.mozilla.org/en-US/docs/Web/CSS/Child_combinator) exists, so why not have the ability to select any parent of `.classname` selectors?
 >
-> The answer behind that: performance.
-The [W3 organization](https://www.w3.org/Style/CSS/#specs) (the organization who maintains the HTML and CSS standard specification) points to the tree structure of the DOM and the algorithm behind how browsers traverse the DOM (or, "visit" the nodes in order to figure out what CSS to apply)  as not being performant when allowing parent selectors.
+> The answer behind that?
+Performance.
+The [W3 Consortium](https://www.w3.org/Style/CSS/#specs) (the organization that maintains the HTML and CSS standard specifications) points to the tree structure of the DOM and the algorithm used by the browser to traverse the DOM (or, "visit" the nodes in order to figure out what CSS to apply) as not being performant when allowing parent selectors.
 >
-> The reason behind this is that browsers read from top-down in the DOM and apply CSS as they find matching nodes; CSS doesn't command the browser to do anything to the DOM, but rather provides the metadata for the DOM to apply the relevant CSS when the browser comes across that specific node.
+> This happens because browsers read from top-to-bottom in the DOM and apply CSS as they find matching nodes; CSS doesn't command the browser to do anything to the DOM, but rather provides the metadata for the DOM to apply the relevant CSS when the browser comes across that specific node.
 >
 > As mentioned before, they start at the root node, keep notes on what they've seen, then move to children.
 Then, they move to siblings, etc. Specific browsers may have slight deviations on this algorithm, but for the most part, they don't allow for upwards vertical movement of nodes within the DOM.